 Similar highboy, lowboy, or chests of drawers could be done in a variety of styles and designs.
 The size, style, wood selection, and coloring can be customized to suit the customer's requirements.

-The photos below show the original highboy from the Colonial Williamsburg Collection on the left with my reproduction on the right.
 Aside from the differences in wood choice (Cherry vs. Walnut), I followed the original almost exactly.

 Primary construction is black walnut with hard maple drawers and poplar for drawers and back.

 The dimensions are approximately 96" high x 45" wide x 25" deep